filippoziliotto/CoVISION/README.md

 For dataset generation, please refer to our data_generation branch.

-For mvdust3r implementation, please refer to our Covis branch
+For mvdust3r implementation, please refer to our Covis branch.